Future rural and suburban growth in the Triangle

 Fuquay-Varina

-Fuquay-Varina used to be a farming community, but this town is now more than 30,000 people and will continue to grow massively.
+Fuquay-Varina used to be a farming community, but this town is now nearly 50,000 people and will continue to grow massively.
 It’s home to two downtown locations, with numerous hot spots for eating, shopping, and exploring.
 Located in southern Wake County, it has a charm that’s undeniable.
 The community features numerous craft beer locations, a ton of history, and annual events like a spring and fall concert series, its Independence Day Celebration, and more.
 It’s also a quick drive to the Research Triangle Park and to downtown Raleigh.

 Angier